tldr-pages/tldr/pages/common/bats.md

 `bats --tap {{path/to/test.bats}}`

-- Count test cases without running any tests in the test script:
+- Count test cases of a test script without running any tests:

 `bats --count {{path/to/test.bats}}`